MattHalloran/StartupFromScratch/k8s/README.md

 ### Important Operational Notes (from chart README)

-*   **Container Registry & Image Tags:** The Docker image repositories and tags for your services (`server`, `jobs`, `ui`) are configured within the Helm chart's values files (e.g., `values.yaml`, `values-dev.yaml`).
-Ensure these point to your actual container registry and the correct image versions.
+*   **Container Registry & Image Tags:** The Docker image repositories and tags for your services (`server`, `jobs`, `ui`, `nsfwDetector`) are configured within the Helm chart's values files (e.g., `values.yaml`, `values-dev.yaml`).
+    *   A global registry is defined in `.Values.image.registry` (e.g., `docker.io/yourusername`).
+    *   Each service (under `.Values.services.<serviceName>`) has a `repository` field.
+        *   If `repository` is a simple name (e.g., `server`), it's combined with the global registry (e.g., `docker.io/yourusername/server`).
+        *   If `repository` is a full image path (e.g., `another-registry.com/namespace/image`), it's used directly, ignoring the global registry.
+This is how the `nsfwDetector` is configured, for example.
+    *   Ensure these settings point to your actual container registry and the correct image versions for each service and environment.
     *Example in `values.yaml` (structure may vary based on chart design):*
     ```yaml
     image:
-      registry: your-registry/your-project # FIXME
+      registry: "docker.io/{{ .Values.dockerhubUsername }}" # Defaults to Docker Hub, using dockerhubUsername
       pullPolicy: IfNotPresent

+    dockerhubUsername: "your_dockerhub_username_here" # Change this to your Docker Hub username

     services:
       server:
+        # 'server' will be combined with image.registry: e.g., docker.io/your_dockerhub_username_here/server
-        repository: server # Appends to image.registry if services.server.repositoryOverride is not set
+        repository: server
         tag: latest
       ui:
         repository: ui
         tag: latest
+      nsfwDetector:
+        # This is a full path and will be used as-is, ignoring image.registry
+        repository: steelcityamir/safe-content-ai
+        tag: "1.1.0"
     # ... and so on for other services
     ```
 *   **Configuration Values:** Thoroughly review and customize `k8s/chart/values.yaml` and the environment-specific `values-*.yaml` files to match your application's requirements for each environment.
 This includes database connection strings, API keys, resource requests/limits, replica counts, etc.